purewow-analytics/Segment/events_readme.txt

 	image_id: Either the source or backend ID for the image, if applicable
 	position: Article index (if in a slideshow, for example)
 	article_title: The actual (in the CMS) title of the article
+	title: Title as defined in CMS
+	merchant: Merchant as defined in the CMS
-	vendor: Vendor as defined in CMS
+	item: Item as defined in the CMS